martonkolossvary/pictologics/README.md

 ## Citation

-Citation information will be added/updated for releases.
+Citation information will be added/updated.

 ## License